 It is not just innovative Telco's in Africa, Latin America and parts of Asia that are forging this transformational path.
-In Europe, BT's CEO Allison Kirkby has reportedly shaken the boardrooms of other European Telcos by challenging the unspoken assumptions that have governed European telecom for decades: ownership equals control, scale equals safety and workforce equals resilience.
+In Europe, BT's CEO Allison Kirkby has reportedly shaken the boardrooms of other European Telcos by challenging the unspoken assumptions that have governed European telecom for decades:

-BT is breaking all three.
+BT is breaking all three assumptions.

 Altair Media reports that “The scale of BT’s transformation has created a quiet unease among its continental peers.
 A 40% workforce reduction framed not as austerity, but as architectural necessity.
 Networks redesigned around orchestration rather than expansion.
 AI repositioned not as support technology, but as the operational core.”